O-I super-heavy tank: History and development

-One of the main features of the O-I tank was its thick armor.
-Its armor had a maximum thickness of up to 200 mm, as well as 35 mm +75 mm plates on its sides and 150 mm at the back.
+One of the main features of the O-I tank was its thick armor, which had a maximum thickness of up to 150 mm.
 The tank was to have two V-12 petrol-fueled aircraft engines designed by BMW in Germany and licensed to Kawasaki Heavy Industries in Japan.
 This was the same engine used in the Type 5 Chi-Ri medium tank.
 The engines were mounted "lengthwise parallel to each other" in the rear hull.

-According to historian Steven Zaloga, there were "rumors that work was underway" on the 120-ton version, but no known documentation survived the war.
-According to Akira Takizawa, one prototype of 120 tons was completed in 1943.
+According to historian Steven Zaloga, there were "rumors that work was underway" on the 120-ton version.
+According to Takizawa, one incomplete prototype without turrets was built.
 However, the tank was "unpractical" and the project terminated.
 According to Kenneth Estes, the O-I project was cancelled before the 120+ ton prototype was completed.
-According to another source, the model kit company FineMolds in Japan bought some original documents and plans of the O-I. The source also contends that the proposed 100 ton design and "140-150" ton design are "incorrect representations of the O-I".
+According to another source, the model kit company FineMolds in Japan bought some original documents and design plans of the O-I. The source contends that the proposed 100-ton design and "140–150" ton design are "incorrect representations of the O-I".
 A tank track from the project is on display at the JGSDF Fuji School in Japan.
-In the end, the complete history of the O-I prototype is unknown due to the project's obscure nature and the limited documentation known to have survived post-war.
+The complete development history of the O-I prototype is unknown and no photographs of the incomplete O-I are known to exist.